COVID-19 pandemic in Tennessee: Impact on sports

 On March 12, the National Basketball Association announced the season would be suspended for 30 days, affecting the Memphis Grizzlies.
 In the National Hockey League, the season was suspended for an indefinite amount of time, affecting the Nashville Predators.
 The National Collegiate Athletic Association cancelled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
 On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.

 On September 11, the Memphis Tigers suspended football operations after at least 20 people in the program tested positive.

 On November 10, the Tennessee Volunteers' game against Texas A&M, scheduled for November 14, was postponed to December 12 due to coronavirus issues on the Texas A&M team.

 On November 23, the annual Tennessee-Vanderbilt football rivalry, scheduled for November 28, was postponed after a spate of coronavirus-related cancellations in the SEC.
 The Vanderbilt Commodores were rescheduled to play against fellow SEC team Missouri, while the Tennessee Volunteers did not have a new game for that date.

 On December 5, the MTSU Blue Raiders announced the cancellation of their final scheduled game of the 2020 college football season against the UAB Blazers due to coronavirus issues.
 The Murfreesboro school's team finished with a 3–6 record.

 Testing sites

 The Tennessee Department of Health provides information on testing locations by county level.
 According to the Tennessee Department of Health, "Locations will be added as available.
 For non-health department sites, individuals should call the assessment site prior to going in person.
 Many locations do a phone assessment to determine if an in-person assessment or test is needed.
 For health department sites, individuals should visit during the stated hours of operation."

+Statistics

+Historical Rate of contagion, age ranges, and ethnicities from March 2020 to March 2021 and August 2021

+As of January 2026, the CDC reported that COVID-19 wastewater viral activity in Tennessee remained at "moderate" levels.
+While emergency department visits for the virus have declined significantly since the 2021 peaks, COVID-19 continues to be monitored as part of the state's weekly respiratory illness reports alongside influenza and RSV.